QiVC-Net: Quantum-Inspired Variational Convolutional Network, with Application to Biosignal Classification: Methodology

 \subsection{Training Strategy}

 As shown in Figure \ref{fig:cinc_circor_pie}, there is a significant class imbalance in both the CinC and CirCor datasets, with a larger proportion of normal heart sound recordings compared to abnormal ones.
 To effectively address this issue, the proposed QiVC-Net is trained using a composite loss function that combines categorical cross-entropy (CCE) denoted as $\mathcal{L}_{\text{CCE}}$ and Dice loss denoted as $\mathcal{L}_{\text{Dice}}$, balancing sample-wise classification accuracy with region-level overlap.
 A dynamic loss weighting mechanism, inspired by our previous work \cite{golnari2026dmf}, adaptively penalizes and reweights each loss component in real time during training, allowing the model to emphasize the most informative objective at different stages.
 This adaptive strategy improves convergence and generalization under noisy and data-imbalanced conditions.

+Within the QiVConv layers, the structured noise generation follows the default configuration outlined in Algorithm \ref{alg:QiVC}: a subspace dimensionality of $k=5$ was selected to balance computational efficiency with expressive capacity, and a depolarization rate of $p=0.01$ was applied to simulate mild decoherence effects.
+The variational posterior was regularized against a unit Gaussian prior ($\sigma_{\text{prior}}=1.0$) with a KL-divergence scaling factor of $\lambda=1 \times 10^{-5}$.
 Additionally, to prevent overfitting, early stopping was applied alongside model checkpointing to retain the best-performing weights based on validation performance throughout training.

 The training process was conducted for over $500$ epochs per experiment, with a batch size of $256$ and a learning rate of $1\times10^{-3}$, using stratified $5$-fold cross-validation to ensure balanced representation of both classes in each fold.
 Additionally, to prevent overfitting, early stopping was employed alongside model checkpointing, ensuring that the training process is terminated once the performance on the validation set ceased to improve.
 In this strategy, the model continuously monitors the performance at each epoch and stores the weights corresponding to the best observed validation metric.
 This approach ensures that, even if overfitting occurs in later epochs, the model retains the set of weights that achieved the best generalization performance on the validation set for final evaluation and inference \cite{golnari2024probabilistic}.
 Experimental observations revealed that the optimal validation performance does not always coincide with the minimum training loss, as excessive loss minimization may lead to overfitting or reduced generalization capability.